Database

 • 1981

-The cards were handed over by Mrs. Warr to Michael Gallagher on August 1st, 1981, in several plastic boxes.
-They were subsequently colored-coded and assembled in species sets and placed in a four-drawer metal cabinet at the Ministry of Heritage and Culture.
-Subsequent data were entered from observers reports by Michael Gallenger and later by David J G Foster, the first Recorder for Oman Bird Records Committee.
+Effie Warr delivered the cards to Michael Gallagher on August 1, 1981, in several plastic boxes.
+They were later coded, compiled, and organized by bird species groups and stored at the Ministry of Heritage and Tourism.
+The data from the observers' reports was then entered by Michael Gallagher, and later by David J.G.
+Foster, who was the first recorder for the Oman Bird Records Committee.

 • 1971